 You must also, at some point, explain that upon graduating, you will have to go to a “starter company”, a company which will finish your training, These companies are self-insured which will allow them to bypass the 2-3 year driving experience required by most carrier insurance companies.
 This also means they will be driving OTR and will be away from home for extended periods of time.
 In other words, “No, you most likely will not get a local driving job upon graduating CDl school” And “No” unless things change, you are not going to make 60K your first year.

 The career of truck driving is for a specific group of individuals, it is not for everyone.
-The challenge of the recruiter, or “marketer” if you will, is to tap into the market of those personality characteristics which will be best suited for the profession… and then pay them well ( which is another topic)
+The challenge of the recruiter, or “marketer” if you will, is to tap into the market of those personality characteristics that will be best suited for the profession… and then pay them well ( which is another topic)

 You want to attract more people into trucking?
 Do a scientific study and understand what type of people would be most attracted to the lifestyle of the trucking industry, then create your ad copy highlighting the benefits which appeal to that specific group…. and then reach those specific people.